gravity-platform/doc/source/_pages/api/reference.md

 ## ``$ref`` in Schemas

-Given the following document that has a link to another document on the gravtion server.
+Given the following document that has a link to another document on the graviton server.

 ```json
 {